Skip to content

 11. Your application, when the Access Token expires, calls POST /oauth2/token with the Refresh Token and other required parameters to obtain a new Access Token without requiring the end-user to reauthorize.

-12. The SmartHQ Auth Server returns a new Access Token to your application.
+12. The SmartHQ Authorization Server returns a new Access Token to your application.

 13. The end-user chooses to log out of your application.